rikiji/zmbs.net/_posts/2016-07-31-gifts-and-nail.markdown

 Any of the following combinations allows you to cast Tooth and Nail:

-A. 5 lands in play, Tooth and Nail, Early Harvest, Heartbeat of Spring in hand.
+> A: 5 lands in play, Tooth and Nail, Early Harvest, Heartbeat of Spring in hand.

-B. 5 lands in play, Tooth and Nail, Early Harvest, Early Harvest in hand.
+> B: 5 lands in play, Tooth and Nail, Early Harvest, Early Harvest in hand.

-C. 6 lands in play, Tooth and Nail, Early Harvest in hand.
+> C: lands in play, Tooth and Nail, Early Harvest in hand.

 Possible sequences to get to one of them on the 4th turn: